Dylan-Vo05/Food.com-Dataset-Exploration/README.md

 ## Introduction

 One thing that many people keep in mind when deciding on what dishes to consume is the healthiness of the recipe.
 Whether it is to lose weight, maintain health, or avoid harmful overindulgence, there are a number of reasons why one's health would be first priority when deciding what recipe to prepare for dinner.
 The World Health Organization reports that 73.6% of adults aged 20 or older are overweight, and 40.3% are obese.
-With this in mind, I focused on the healthiness of recipes, and how it impacted other statistics.
+With this in mind, I focused on the healthiness of recipes, how it changed over time, and what factors indicate to a recipe's healthiness.

 The dataset I am exploring this focus on is from [food.com](https://food.com), consisting of two CSVs.
 They contain data on recipes posted on the website and their reviews, with information from 2008 to 2018.